gnab/clojurejs/README.md

 ## Rationale

 Eventually this will become a Codemirror extension similar to [lang-clojure-eval](https://github.com/bobbicodes/lang-clojure-eval/) but much lighter weight because it removes the Clojurescript dependency.
+The goal is very narrow because it's just meant for powering teaching tools, not writing actual software.

 ## Status

-Some things work.
-Others don't.
-Anonymous functions are doing something weird, eg. `((fn [n] (+ n 2)) 1) => "12"`.
-Instead of adding the numbers, it concatenates them, although regular arithmetic works, even with nested expressions.
-There are no namespaces, but I don't care (for now) because this is only meant to deal with a single namespace.
+Basically everything works except macros, including JavaScript interop.
+There are no namespaces, but I don't care (for now) because this is only meant to deal with a single namespace for stuff like solving exercises.
 I'll probably just define `ns` as a no-op.
-Macros are not yet implemented.

-JavaScript interop works.
-Atoms work.
-We have map, apply, if, conj, first, rest etc.

 ## Dev